 With the arrival of September, the end of the summer is firmly on its way, yet, either by previous judicious planning or convenient luck, the Rothwells have contrived to celebrate the waning of the season with a run of celebrations.
 The 2nd is Charlotte’s birthday (Sue’s decision), the 3rd is their wedding anniversary (convenient) and the 4th is Suraj’s birthday (timely).
 Being able to lump these three occasions together makes sense, especially for the rest of the family; cards, presents etc. can also be conveniently combined (how thoughtful of them!)

-On the 12th Sue and visited the National Memorial Arboretum in Staffordshire. it is the UK’s centre of Remembrance; a spiritually uplifting place which honours the fallen, recognises service and sacrifice, and fosters pride in our country.
-It was visited by Philippa few years ago and has been recommended by several friends.
+On the 12th Sue visited the National Memorial Arboretum in Staffordshire. it is the UK’s centre of Remembrance; a spiritually uplifting place which honours the fallen recognises service and sacrifice and fosters pride in our country.
+It was visited by Philippa a few years ago and has been recommended by several friends.
 Sue booked us a couple of places on a charitable bus trip from Harborough.
-As you would guess, our fellow passengers were getting on in years and quite a few had (like myself at present) had mobility problems, so boarding and disembarking the bus took a while.
+As you would guess, our fellow passengers were getting on in years and quite a few (like myself at present) had mobility problems, so boarding and disembarking the bus took a while.

-After our fifty minute train ride, we made our way to the indoor museum and perused our way around the exhibits.
-Satisfied that we had done it justice we had our packed lunch sat at tables outside the cafeteria in lovely warm sunshine.
+After our fifty-minute train ride, we made our way to the indoor museum and perused our way around the exhibits.
+Satisfied that we had done it justice we had our packed lunch and sat at tables outside the cafeteria in the lovely warm sunshine.

 Our wandering took us through several stands of wood among which were yet more memorial sites, some elaborate, some not so.
 It appears that every conceivable organisation within the UK has a plot somewhere here.
 I failed to see the relevance of some, but I guess this place is meant for all, therefore I haven’t the justification to criticise without further understanding.